JuliaDatabases/DBPerf.jl/README.md

 $ julia DBPerf.jl <Database_Driver_1.jl> <Database_Driver_2.jl> ....... <Database_Driver_N.jl> <DBMS>
 ```
 Wherein
-* Database_Driver.jl can be one of the following: ODBC.jl, JDBC.jl, PostgreSQL.jl, MySQL.jl, Mongo.jl
+* Database_Driver.jl can be one of the following: ODBC.jl, JDBC.jl, PostgreSQL.jl, MySQL.jl, Mongo.jl, SQLite.jl
 * DBMS field is applicable only if you're using JDBC.jl, DBMS can be either one of the following: Oracle, MySQL

 ###### Example